mark-hartmann/update-deployment-action/README.md

 A simple action for automatically updating docker tags in a Kubernetes deployment within a workflow.

 What is it good for?
 Well, I have tried to find a solution for the deplyoment of multi-repository microservices, which allows the automatic replication of new releases by the services telling the master-repository about a new release per event. are there already better and more sophisticated options?
-Definitely.
+Probably.

 # Usage
 When using this action three parameters are passed: